 What is the law?

 A "false alarm" means any notification to the Fire Department or the RCMP, respecting the existence of a condition, circumstance, or event containing an imminent serious danger to persons or property, where no such condition exists.
-The fine for committing an offence has a minimum specified penalty of $250.00.
+The fine for committing an offense has a minimum specified penalty of $250.00.

 Tips to Prevent False Alarms